narvaezcarlos/narvaezcarlos/README.md

 <h3 align="left">Hi there, I'm <b>Carlos Narvaez</b> 🎸</h3>
 <p>I am a Informatics Engineer.
-Specialized in Technologies for electronic commerce.
-He accompanied commercial teams from a technological-strategic position in the execution of Ecommerce projects.
-With a proven record of success in the implementation of strategies and improvements in the customer experience, oriented towards meeting objectives, challenging projects, teamwork and constant innovation.</p>
+Specialized in Technologies for e-commerce 💳💻.
+He accompanied commercial teams from a technological-strategic position in the execution of e-commerce projects.
+With a proven record of success in the implementation of strategies and improvements in the customer experience, oriented towards meeting objectives, challenging projects, teamwork and constant innovation.✨</p>
 <p>I am currently in Medellín Antioquia COL.</p>

 <!-- projects -->